-Sheep's Head Way Walking Holiday — 6 Days (Moderate)
+The Sheep's Head Way Walking Guide - Ireland's Hidden Gem

 The 5-day Sheep's Head Way is the trip I send people on when they want real coastline, no crowds, and proper West Cork food in a working week.
 Three walking days, two travel days, and one of the most unspoilt peninsulas in Western Europe.